polscm32/Medical-Standard-Operating-Procedures/README.md

 # Medical Standard Operating Procedures (SOPs) App

-A simple app written in Swift designed for healthcare professionals to streamline the management of **Standard Operating Procedures (SOPs)**.
+A simple app written in Swift and with Swift Data designed for healthcare professionals to streamline the management of **Standard Operating Procedures (SOPs)**.
 This app allows users to add SOPs easily via screenshots, making it a quick and efficient tool for organizing medical processes.

 ---

 ## Features

 - **Add SOPs via Screenshot:**
-  Quickly import and manage SOPs by capturing and saving screenshots directly in the app.
+  Quickly import and manage SOPs by importing screenshots directly in the app.

 - **Modern and Intuitive Design:**
   A clean user interface with a focus on simplicity and usability.